Greeting Cards, Calendar with holidays, quotes and wishes for every occasion - webplus.info

 Ganesha Festival

-Ganesha Festival is held on August 27.
-This event in the third decade of the month August is annual.
+Ganesha Festival is held on September 15.
+This event in the second decade of the month September is annual.
+Help us Help us

 Ganesh Chaturathi, the festival of the Indian elephant deity, is one of the most important Hindu festivals in India.
 Hindus of all faiths celebrate the birth of Ganesha, the son of Lord Shiva and his wife Parvati.
 On his birthday, people honor the elephant-headed deity with prayers.